As you may have heard, March is Women’s History Month. It also marks the end of the all-important first quarter for many B2B sales organizations.

 “We make mistakes every time we lose a deal in sales.
 For most sellers this is 50%-67% of the time!
 We have to accept that.
 The key is recognizing what went wrong and correcting the mistake so it only happens once.
 Accept that mistakes will happen.
 Address them and move on.
 I think the biggest mistake we can make in sales is dwelling on the past rather than learning from it.”—Colleen Francis, Founder and President of Engage Selling @EngageColleen

 “Sales leaders must spend equal time on enhancing sales force performance around personal (soft skills) development, business acumen (understanding a market, segment or vertical) and new behaviors (from hunter and farmer to guide) as they do on pipeline development and closing deals.
-Otherwise, even the greatest products built for the right customers won't sell themselves, and success won't materialize where it matters — in the mind of the customer — and in revenue numbers.”—Tiffani Bova, VP and Analyst at Gartner @Tiffani_Bova
+Otherwise, even the greatest products built for the right customers won't sell themselves, and success won't materialize where it matters — in the mind of the customer — and in revenue numbers.”—Tiffani Bova, Global, Customer Growth, Sales and Innovation Evangelist at Salesforce @Tiffani_Bova

 “It’s your job to help your sales reps understand their part in the company’s success and to develop personalized success plans.
 Again, this may mean they have to change.
 We all know that change is hard and one of the reasons it’s hard is because we say it is.
 Training does not equal behavior change.
 Coaching makes it easier to change as well as having an accountability partner and some incentive or reward.”—Alice Heiman, Founder and CSO at Alice Heiman, LLC @aliceheiman